cdhx/QDTQA/readme.md

 ### Data and cache

-The data of QDTrees can be found in [here](https://drive.google.com/drive/folders/1gxVyXFkfMvM3lbrQ4sL6s5P-9yGgn-2Y)

-Please put them under the ```Clue-Decipher/data``` directory for training decomposition model.

 The cache of QDTQA can be found in [here](https://drive.google.com/drive/folders/140smk-HdbtMeI2wcfh-7O82ThNyVqsjW?usp=share_link)

 Please put them under the ```QDT2Expr``` directory for running QA model.